sted0011/bef/_posts/2013-09-28-wedding-postcard.markdown

 <b>For: Personal Project</b><br/>
 <b>Role: Art Direction + Design</b>

 I created a series of postcards as an alternative to a wedding guestbook.
 Several of the full-color two-sided designs draw on the theme of travel.
 The primary image on the front side is a map, identifying a significant location, and the supplemental images and text underscore the geographic significance.
-The elements are all rotated slightly to give the cards a whimsical, folk art feel.
+The elements are positioned to give the cards a whimsical, folk art feel.
 Although the main purpose of the reverse side was to provide blank space to write, I added a cancelation stamp with the ceremony's location and date, and a postage stamp with an engagement photo.

 The postcards were designed in Adobe Photoshop and printed on shiny card stock.